confluentinc/event-streaming-patterns/docs/event-processing/idempotent-writer.md

 ![idempotent-writer](../img/idempotent-writer.svg)

 Generally speaking, this can be addressed by native support for idempotent clients.
-This means that a writer may try to produce an event more than once, but the Event Streaming Platform tracks and detects duplicate attempts for the same event, and prevents the duplicate event from being written again, which ensures that computed results are always accurate.
+This means that a writer may try to produce an event more than once, but the Event Streaming Platform detects and discards duplicate write attempts for the same event.
+The resulting events in the event stream are unique, which ensures that a consumer's computed results remain accurate.

 ## Implementation
 To make an Apache Kafka® producer idempotent, configure your producer with